vEnhance/1802/src/divthm.typ

 #import "@local/evan:1.0.0":*

-= Shortcut for flux: the divergence theorem <sec-divthm>
+= Shortcut for flux: the divergence theorem <ch-divthm>

 == [TEXT] The divergence theorem